Thomas-Fernandes/GTFR-CG/server/README.md

 &nbsp;&nbsp; :bookmark_tabs:&nbsp; **General Information**

 - By default, the back end runs locally on port [**8000**](http://localhost:8000).
 Edit [the code](./src/app.py) to change that.
-  - The API's documentation can be accessed @ [**http://localhost:8000/docs**](http://localhost:8000/docs).
+  - The API's Swagger documentation can be accessed @ [**http://localhost:8000/docs**](http://localhost:8000/docs).
 - The server features a logger that displays the ongoing actions and reactions in the terminal *via* Python.
   - You can choose a severity level for the logger in the `.env` file.
 Check out [`.env.example`](./.env.example) for more information.
 - Your user statistics are stored here, @ `stats.json`.
-- If you encounter external Python module issues, try running `pip install -r requirements.txt --force-reinstall` for a complete reinstall.
+- If you encounter issues with external Python modules, try running `pip install -r requirements.txt --force-reinstall` for a complete reinstall.

 > [!NOTE]
 > **Report a malfunction** or **request a feature** by [**opening an issue**](https://github.com/Thomas-Fernandes/GTFR/issues)!